clockworksspheres/ramdisk/README.md

 # ramdisk

 Interface to use, eventually for cross-platform setup and maintenance of ramdisk, primarily for build pipelines and unittesting, for DevOps purposes.
+This interface is the same across platforms, so you don't need to know how ramdisks work on every platform.
+One interface, multiple OS platforms.

 * faster builds
 * get around corrupt build cache problems (cache poisoning)